mlabs-haskell/casper-examples/voting-dapp/README.md

 ## Contract frontend

-Frontend is React application written in TypeScript with very basic UI.
-This is my first experience both with React and TypeScrip, so I suspect some things there are "pretty suboptimal" 🙃.
+The frontend is a React application written in TypeScript with a very basic UI.
+This is my first experience with both React and TypeScript, so I suspect some things there are "pretty suboptimal" 🙃.

-Application uses [casper-js-sdk](https://github.com/casper-ecosystem/casper-js-sdk) to build ans submit deploys. `casper-js-sdk` related code mostly concentrated in the [GovernorClient.ts](./voting-frontend/src/GovernorClient.ts).
+The application uses the casper-js-sdk to build and submit deploys when calling contract entry points.
+The code related to casper-js-sdk is mostly concentrated in the [GovernorClient.ts](./voting-frontend/src/GovernorClient.ts) file.

 ### Signing

-It is possible to sign deploys either with Casper Wallet browser extension or with some known keys, see [CasperNetwork.ts](./voting-frontend/src/CasperNetwork.ts).
-To switch the way of signing use `USE_CASPER_WALLET` constant in [Settings.ts](./voting-frontend/src/Settings.ts).
-There are some hardcoded keys in [Utils.tsx](./voting-frontend/src/Utils.tsx) that are parsed from Base64 encoded secret key.
-Those keys were used for development and debugging.
+It is possible to sign deploys using either the Casper Wallet browser extension or some known keys.
+For more information, refer to [CasperNetwork.ts](./voting-frontend/src/CasperNetwork.ts).
+To switch between the two methods of signing, use the `USE_CASPER_WALLET` constant in [Settings.ts](./voting-frontend/src/Settings.ts).

+In [Utils.tsx](./voting-frontend/src/Utils.tsx), there are some hardcoded keys that are parsed from a Base64 encoded secret key.
+These keys were used for development and debugging.
 Adjust the module if needed.

 It is also possible to parse keys from `.pem` files using `casper-js-sdk`.

 ## Deploying the project

-Thw following section describes the procedure for deploying the `Governor` contract on the testnet, creating a proposal that will call a 3rd-party contract, and voting on it.
+The following section provides instructions for deploying the `Governor` contract on the testnet, creating a proposal that will call a 3rd-party contract, and voting on it.

-Please read additional instructions in [Switching the network section](#switching-the-network) if you want to try to run project with the local private network, as Casper Wallet browser extension can not connect to the custom network and you will need Base64 encoded secret key or secret key `.pem` file to sign deploys.
+For additional instructions on how to run the project with a local private network, please refer to the "Switching the network" section [here](#switching-the-network).
+Note that the Casper Wallet browser extension can not connect to a custom network, and you will need either a Base64 encoded secret key or a secret key `.pem` file to sign deploys.

 ### 'Resetting' contract state

-If you want to "reset" state of the contracts described below, just re-deploy them with the same account key.
-With [nctl-docker local network](./nctl-docker/) there is also [make command available](./Makefile) to reset the network.
+To reset the state of the contracts described below, simply redeploy them with the same account key.
+If you are using the [nctl-docker local network](./nctl-docker/), you can also use the [make command](./Makefile) to reset the private local network itself.

 ### Switching the network

-To switch current setup from the testnet several changes are required:
+Current setup is set to work with the `testnet`.
+To switch it to another network several changes are required:

 - Change data [.env file in contract dir](./voting/contracts/.env) to use correct network name, node address and proper key.
 E.g., [data for NCTL local network](./voting/contracts/.env.ln). `query-service` will copy and use this file if started via `make` command.
 - Change [frontend settings](./voting-frontend/src/Settings.ts) accordingly.
 Important: for `NODE_URL` change only the part after the proxy url, e.g. for NTCL docker setup it will be `NODE_URL = 'http://localhost:3001/http://localhost:11101'`, and if you are using local network, then switch `USE_CASPER_WALLET` to `false`, as Casper Wallet extension can not connect to the custom network - deployments will be auto-signed with the key from [Utils.theKeys()](./voting-frontend/src/Utils.tsx#9)